 The Legal Adviser holds a rank equivalent to that of Assistant Secretary of State and reports directly to the Secretary of State.
 Four Deputy Legal Advisers collectively supervise Assistant Legal Advisers, who manage the individual regional and functional offices.

 The Office is committed to fostering a diverse and representative workforce and encourages women and minorities to apply.
 Excepted service attorney positions within the Office of the Legal Adviser are wholly exempted from the appointment procedures of 5 C.F.R.
-Part 302; however, the Office follows the principle of veterans’ preference in its attorney hiring procedures as far as administratively feasible, and treats veterans’ preference as a positive factor at all stages in the hiring process.
+Part 302; however, the Office follows the principle of veterans’ preference in its attorney hiring procedures as far as administratively feasible, and it treats veterans’ preference as a positive factor at all stages in the hiring process.
 The Office complies with all applicable federal non-discrimination laws.

 HOW TO APPLY